Reloadable prepaid travel cards are useful for those who can’t or don’t want to use credit cards.

 - It’s important to compare the exchange rates of other options and consider the trade-offs before jumping in and loading your prepaid travel card in order to earn points

-- Your Qantas Frequent Flyer card is automatically a Qantas Cash card, which you can use it to fast-track check-in at the airport, for example; for Velocity Global Wallet, you have to opt in to have a Velocity Global Wallet version of the Velocity membership card sent out to you
+- Your Qantas Frequent Flyer card is automatically a Qantas Travel Money card, which you can use it to fast-track check-in at the airport, for example; for Velocity Global Wallet, you have to opt in to have a Velocity Global Wallet version of the Velocity membership card sent out to you

 Prepaid travel cards seem to provoke some pretty extreme responses: some people love them, and others hate them.